cudail/sonic-robo-chat-2/README.md

 The `spawn_distance` is how far in front of the player spawned objects like badniks and monitors will appear in in-game units.
 For reference Sonic is 48 units tall.

 The `spawn_radius` is the radius within which spawned objects will appear.
 Decrease this to make things spawn clustered closer together.
 Increase it to spread them out.
 Technically not a radius as it just offsets the X, Y value of the spawn, so objects spawn within a square aligned to the cardinal directions.

+The `spawn_safety` defines a radius around the player that if an object attempts to spawn within the command will fail.
+If this happens the command will get re-added to the end of the queue.

 The `chat_x_pos` and `chat_y_pos` are the co-ordinates for where the chat for the `CHAT` command will be achored on screen.